-The timetabling of PSHE/C lessons is determined by the class teacher and detailed on medium term planning.
+The time tabling of PSHE/C lessons is determined by the class teacher and detailed on medium term planning.
 The content of discrete PSHE/C lessons is taught on a weekly basis, every first half term.
-They are reinforced and enhanced in many ways, for example, assemblies, cross-curricular lessons (e.g. English, Science, Topic, Technology, Computing) and through praise and reward systems.
-We aim to 'live' what is learnt and apply it to everyday situations in the school community.
+The content is also taught through cross-curricular lessons e.g. English, Science, Topic, Technology, Computing and through weekly whole school assemblies.